lukebayes/zig-learn/README.md

 # Zig Questions
 First of all, even though I've hit some stumbling blocks, I'm really enjoying the language and looking forward to getting productive with it.

 Huge thanks to all the folks who have worked so hard on it, especially [Andy](https://github.com/andrewrk/).
-Please don't let the bastards get you down!
+Please don't let the bastards (or the bugs) get you down!
+You've all made something exceptional here.

 Here's some introductory info: